For details on community transport services in your area, please enter your postcode below and click 'GO'.

 Licences for Older Drivers

-The Roads and Traffic Authority (RTA) is entrusted to ensure the NSW roads are as safe as possible.
+The Roads and Maritime Service (RMS) is entrusted to ensure the NSW roads are as safe as possible.

-From the age of 75 years the RTA requires drivers undergo an annual medical check to ensure that they are medically fit to drive.
-The RTA will contact drivers eight weeks before their birthday each year with a medical report to be completed by a doctor.
+From the age of 75 years the RMS requires drivers undergo an annual medical check to ensure that they are medically fit to drive.
+The RMS will contact drivers eight weeks before their birthday each year with a medical report to be completed by a doctor.

 If you believe your driving skills, or those of someone you know, have deteriorated with age there are some licence options available.

-Alternatively if an older person no longer wants to drive they can return their licence to the RTA.
+Alternatively if an older person no longer wants to drive they can return their licence to the RMS.

 Ph: 1300 663 628